#Vrakgodsa

 We also work with the projects Hållbar skärgård to create infrastructure for people to spend time in nature without leaving footprints.
 This work involves arranging for eco-compost toilets on islands in the archipelago, create an infrastructure for garbage disposal etc.

-We also arrange ocean clean up events where we collect plastic and marine litter that ends up on our islands, https://www.skargardsidyllen.se/en/ocean-clean-up/.
-This work is about collecting the plastic before hurts animals or becomes micro plastic and end up in the animals and later humans.
+We also arrange ocean clean up events where we collect plastic and marine litter that ends up on our islands.
+We have also improved the system for montitoring and organizing the beach cleanups by regestring the domain Strandstädarkartan.
+This work is about collecting the plastic before it hurts animals or becomes micro plastic and end up in the animals and later humans.
 A nice side effect is that is also raises awareness about the marine litter.
-To goal is to always leave nature in better condition a green footprint.
+The goal is to always leave nature in better condition a green footprint.
 This work has been used as an example in a handbook for sustainable tourism work and an article in the Adventure Travel News.

 Beach cleanups